 The .sh script will format an existing partition, copy the E2B files onto it and then run bootlace to install grub4dos:

-Download and unzip the Easy2Boot file to a folder on your internal linux hard disk (rename .exe to .zip first - ensure no spaces in folder path)
+Download and unzip the Easy2Boot file to a folder on your internal linux hard disk (rename .exe to .zip first - ensure no spaces in folder path) - use 7Zip to extract the files if any problems (sudo apt-get install 7zip).

 Open a Terminal session at the \_ISO\docs\linux_utils folder (contains utilities and scripts)